hacks-guide/Guide-WiiU/docs/user-guide/vwii/finalizing-setup.md

 ### Additional Homebrew Apps - Extracting Files to the SD Card
 1. Extract and copy the contents of `SaveGame_Manager_GX.zip` to the root of the SD card.
-1. Follow the instructions in the link for copying Nintendont.
+1. Follow the instructions in the link for copying Nintendont, scrolling down.
 1. Extract the contents of the `homebrew_browser.zip` to the root of the SD card.

 ### USB Loaders
-In order to play Wii games, you will need a USB loader.
+In order to play Wii game backups, you will need a USB loader.
 There are two popular loaders called WiiFlow Lite and USB Loader GX.
 Both can be found on [this site](https://wii.hacks.guide/wii-loaders).

 ### Installing Priiloader